7Block Labs

 Checklist (paste into your RFP/SOW)

-• L2/4844 cost model: Blob fee assumptions and retention window (~18 days). (eip4844.com)
+• L2/4844 cost model: Clarify your blob fee assumptions and retention window (about 18 days). (eip4844.com)

-CTA: Book a 90-Day Pilot Strategy Call.
+CTA: Schedule Your 90-Day Pilot Strategy Call Today!

 Like what you're reading?
 Let's build together.